Ash pond: Turkey

-In 2021 inspections were criticized and said to be insufficient.
+In 2021, inspections were criticized and said to be insufficient.

 United States

 In the United States, coal ash is a major component of the nation's industrial waste stream.
-As of 2012 there were over 470 operational coal-fired power plants in the US, and approximately 60 percent of US coal ash was disposed in surface impoundments and landfills.
-The US had 310 active on-site landfills in 2012, averaging more than 120 acres in size with an average depth of over 40 feet, and more than 735 active on-site surface impoundments, averaging more than 50 acres in size with an average depth of 20 feet.
-In 2017, 38.2 e6ST of fly ash, and 9.7 e6ST of bottom ash were generated.
+As of 2012, there were over 470 operational coal-fired power plants in the US, and approximately 60% of US coal ash was disposed in surface impoundments and landfills.
+The US had 310 active on-site landfills in 2012, averaging more than 120 acre in size with an average depth of over 40 ft, and more than 735 active on-site surface impoundments, averaging more than 50 acre in size with an average depth of 20 ft.
+In 2017, 38.2 e6ST of fly ash and 9.7 e6ST of bottom ash were generated.
 As of July 2023, 210 coal-fired power plants were operational in the United States.

-In 2018 an environmental justice advisor to the US Environmental Protection Agency (EPA) stated that the increased toxic exposures from ash ponds will have disproportionate adverse health effects on low-income and minority communities.
+In 2018, an environmental justice advisor to the US Environmental Protection Agency (EPA) stated that the increased toxic exposures from ash ponds will have disproportionate adverse health effects on low-income and minority communities.

-A 2019 report by the Environmental Integrity Project stated that for U.S. coal-fired plants with available monitoring data, 91 percent of them have contaminated groundwater with "unsafe levels of toxic pollutants."
+A 2019 report by the Environmental Integrity Project stated that, for US coal-fired plants with available monitoring data, 91% of them have contaminated groundwater with "unsafe levels of toxic pollutants."

 Historically, due to few federal and state regulations concerning ash ponds, most US power plants do not use geomembranes, leachate collection systems, or other flow controls often found in municipal solid waste landfills.
-In 1980 the U.S. Congress defined coal ash as a "special waste" that would not be regulated under the stringent hazardous waste permitting requirements of the Resource Conservation and Recovery Act (RCRA).
-Congress also directed EPA to study the coal ash problem and decide whether further regulation would be appropriate.
+In 1980 the US Congress defined coal ash as a "special waste" that would not be regulated under the stringent hazardous waste permitting requirements of the Resource Conservation and Recovery Act (RCRA).
+Congress also directed EPA to study the coal-ash problem and decide whether further regulation would be appropriate.
 Pursuant to the Congressional directive, EPA reported in 2000 that coal fly ash did not need to be regulated as a hazardous waste.

-Following a 2008 failure that caused the Tennessee Valley Authority's Kingston Fossil Plant coal fly ash slurry spill, EPA began developing regulations that would apply to all ash ponds in the US.
-EPA published a Coal Combustion Residuals (CCR) regulation in 2015.
+Following a 2008 failure that caused the Tennessee Valley Authority's Kingston Fossil Plant coal fly ash slurry spill, the EPA began developing regulations that would apply to all ash ponds in the US.
+The EPA published a Coal Combustion Residuals (CCR) regulation in 2015.
 The agency continued to classify coal ash as non-hazardous (thereby avoiding strict permitting requirements under RCRA Subtitle C), but with new restrictions: